plone/bobtemplates.plone/README.rst

 Add locales?
 [False]
     Do you want to add translations to this package?

+Add example view?
+[True]
+    Do you want to register a browser view 'demoview' as an example?

 Use generic setup profile?
 [True]
     Do you want the package to have a generic setup profile?
 If you select False all following questions will be skipped.